A few quick ‘graphical’ impressions from the recent Shooting Day in Antwerp’s Central Station.

 My daughter, like my wife, loves to bake.
 Cakes, muffins, pies… it doesn’t matter as long as it’s sweet.
 She recently embarked on a venture to try out all the recipes in one of her preferred baking guides , cover-to-cover.
 That is: each and every one of them.
 This pecan pie was the first one to tackle.

-and my daughter and wife were already dying to have a taste.
+I could not resist to capture the outcome of this experiment for future reference.
+The problem: I came by late, and my daughter and wife were already dying to have a taste.
 So I had to hurry and make do with just the overhead halogen ceiling spots for lighting (well, that and a piece of white cardboard for fill, and a small mirror to enhance the texture along the side).
 Yes, I do know better, but I also have learned not to stand (for long) between impatient women and a plate of sweets…

 All of this took less than five minutes, start to finish.
 My dearest bakers have promised though to next time not putting on the whipped cream before I have the camera set up.
 There’s a start!